MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/management-tools/statistics-manager/deploy.md

 2. On the next page, specify the following information:

-   - **Service Password:** This is the password the remote Agents will use to authenticate to the Listener service.
+   - **Service Password:** This password is used by the remote Agents to authenticate to the Listener service.

-   - **Service Port:** This is the HTTPS port number that the Listener will use to communicate with the Agents.
+   - **Service Port:** This HTTPS port number is used by the Listener to communicate with the Agents.
 During installation, this port will be allowed through the local firewall, a URL ACL will be created, and an SSL cert will be bound to this port.
 The default is 8443.

-   - **Certificate Thumbprint:** This is the certificate thumbprint the Listener will use to encrypt the HTTPS protocol.
+   - **Certificate Thumbprint:** This certificate is used by the Listener to encrypt the HTTPS protocol.
 Network Service must have read access to the private key.

      Click the **Select...** button to choose the thumbprint.